nil-lambda/Discord-Token-Logger/README.md

  > Normal tokens and tokens with two-factor authentication are separated in different StringBuilders.

+ > We concatenate all tokens in one variable.

- > When all found tokens are added we're moving to the part where we're sending the tokens to a Discord Webhook.
+ > If uploading to the external site have been successful, we are sending the link to the Discord WebHook.

- > There is a **limitation**.
-If there are over 2000 characters the tokens will not be sent.
+# How it works - **Paste** class
+ > A class where we make a POST and GET request to the external site.
+ > We make POST request to the site to upload our tokens.
+ > We wait for GET request to receive information and find our link using regex pattern.
+Afterwards we save that link in a variable.

 # How it works - **Program** class
  > We create a class instance also known as Object so we can access our methods.

-# How it works - **Using** class
- > A class for **Global Using Statements**.
-Read more about it [here](https://dotnetcoretutorials.com/2021/08/19/global-using-statements-in-c10/ "Global Using Statements").